Contested vs. Uncontested Divorce in California

 - Custody

-In our state, a divorce can become contested for 3 specific reasons:
+In California, a divorce can become contested for 3 specific reasons:

 - There is a factual disagreement